 Central to the conduct of an environmental analysis that feeds into strategy formulation is the necessity to identify opportunities and threats in each of the sub-environments.
-This position is supported by Johnson, Scholes, and Whittington (2009), who contend that the central task in an environmental scanning exercise undertaken as an aid for strategy formulation, is the identification of opportunities and threats in the business environment.
-This is important as foreknowledge of the opportunities and the threats that exist in the NLC's operating environment would enable the organisation to formulate a strategy that aids its navigation through the labyrinth of environmental occurrences.
+This is important as foreknowledge of the opportunities and the threats that exist in the NLC's operating environment would enable the organisation to formulate a strategy that enables the NLC to navigate through its opportunities and threats within its operating context.